Valaa-Technologies/valaa-vault/docs/AUTH-AUTH-ARCH.md

 The access token contains the session data needed by the vapp-worker.
 This token was authorized by the vid-server and prepared for the user-agent by the vapp-worker.
-It contains the session partition id which the worker adds as a multi-partition transaction target to all authority modification commands.
+It contains the session chronicle id which the worker adds as a multi-chronicle transaction target to all authority modification commands.
 To enable stateless worker operations the token also contains the session-guard private key which vapp-worker will use to sign all commands.